 If you need all your money cashed out, you should make a full surrender.
 This completely cancels your annuity.
 You get your money back and the contract is over.
 However, this is the most expensive option.
-Annuity companies charge a surrender charge if you cancel too early, usually within five to seven years after the start of your contract.
+Annuity companies charge a surrender charge if you cancel too early.
 This fee will be deducted from your payout.
 In addition, you could owe taxes to the IRS.
 You get your deposit back tax-free but all your gains are fully taxable.
 In addition, if you are younger than 59 1/2, you'll owe an extra 10 percent penalty on the gains.

 One last way to move your money is through a contract exchange.
 Annuity rates are always changing.
 If you found an annuity with a better deal, you can move your money into the better one.
 The IRS does not tax contract exchanges because you aren't taking any money out; you're just changing plans.
 However, your annuity company could charge the surrender fee, especially if you move your money to another company.
 Check your plan contract to see if you'll owe a surrender charge on an exchange.

 - Tax-Deferred Annuity Taxation Rules

 - How do I Change an IRA Qualified Annuity?

 - How to Avoid Paying Annuity Surrender Charges

 - What Is the Surrender Value of an Annuity?

 - What to Do With an Annuity Bailout?